 - Doctor Appointment System DFD

-If you have inquiries or suggestions about DFD for Hospital Management System, just leave us your comments below.
+If you have inquiries or suggestions about DFD for the Hospital Management System, just leave us your comments below.
 We would be glad to hear to concerns and suggestions and be part of your learning.